Reliable Deck Repairs for Timberwood Park Homes

 Can you repair a deck without a permit?

-To be safe, we will check with your city or county’s permitting office before beginning repairs.
-San Antonio Deck and Fence Works will guide you through the process and help determine what work does or doesn’t require approval.
+To avoid problems, we check with the local permitting office before starting.
+Our team at San Antonio Deck and Fence Works helps you navigate the permitting process and clarifies which repairs require approval.

 Where do deck boards often rot first?

 Regular maintenance—such as sealing, staining, and keeping gaps clear for drainage—helps prevent these problem areas from breaking down.
-Annual inspections of these problem areas let you catch rot before it spreads.
+Inspecting these high risk spots annually allows you to address rot early before it spreads across the deck.

 Will homeowners insurance cover deck repair?